akira/exq/README.md

 If you need a durable jobs, retries with exponential backoffs, dynamically scheduled jobs in the future - that are all able to survive application restarts, then an externally backed queueing library such as Exq could be a good fit.

 If you are starting a brand new project, I would also take a look at [Faktory](https://github.com/contribsys/faktory).
-It provides language indepedent queueuing system, which means this logic doesn't have to be implemented across different languages and can use a thin client such as [faktory_worker_ex](https://github.com/cjbottaro/faktory_worker_ex).
+It provides language independent queueing system, which means this logic doesn't have to be implemented across different languages and can use a thin client such as [faktory_worker_ex](https://github.com/cjbottaro/faktory_worker_ex).

-## Getting Started:
+## Getting Started

-## Pre-requisite:
+### Pre-requisite

 This assumes you have an instance of [Redis](http://redis.io/) to use.
 The easiest way to install it on OSX is via brew:

 ```
 > brew install redis
 ```